Offsend/Offsend/README.md

 macOS app: macOS 13+.
 CLI: macOS and Linux (x86_64 and arm64).
 GitHub Action: Linux and macOS runners.

 **Which AI tools are supported?**
-Any tool that respects common AI ignore files, plus browser chats covered by the extension (ChatGPT, Claude, Gemini, and others).
-The CLI and app are tool-agnostic.
+Coding assistants such as Claude Code, Codex, Cursor, and Windsurf (via AI ignore files and local checks).
+Browser chats covered by the extension: ChatGPT, Claude, Gemini, Grok, Perplexity, and DeepSeek.
+The CLI and app are otherwise tool-agnostic.

 ---